lgreski/datasciencectacontent/README.md

 # Repository Contents

-As a participant and TA in courses in the curriculum, there are patterns of similar issues experienced by students.
+As a participant and Community Mentor in courses in the curriculum, there are patterns of similar issues experienced by students.
 Migrating the content to github will facilitate reposting it to new runs of courses within the curriculum.
 This will make it easier for students to have access to the experiences from prior students without me having to cut and paste the content into Discussion Forums, which are the primary mechanism for communication between students and with TAs.

 <table>
 <tr><th>File</th><th>Description</th></tr>